 - Core Musicians are four of Canada’s greatest string players: Scott St .John, Sharon Wei, Tom Wiebe and Erika Raum

-- First Circle is made up of graduate level students from the University of Western Ontario and the Glenn Gould School
+- second Circle is made up of graduate level students from the University of Western Ontario and the Glenn Gould School

-- Second Circle is made up of El Sistema Aeolian Participants
+- third Circle is made up of El Sistema Aeolian Participants

 - Eight annual concerts including four shorter free programs in community spaces or schools

-- Half the tickets for the Aeolian Concerts are free
+- tickets for the Aeolian Concerts are always free

-- Receptions are held at intermission and after the concerts including socializing with the musicians
+- Receptions are held at intermission and after the concerts, including an opportunity to meet the musicians

 Scott St. John, Violin